 If the testing confirms OSA, you’ll be ready to get the treatment you need.

-Home testing is not for everybody.
-It is not a screening tool, Dr. Foldvary-Schaefer says, because it does not differentiate mild disease from normal sleep.
+Home testing isn’t for everybody.
+It is used to confirm the diagnosis of OSA when suspected clinically, Dr. Foldvary-Schaefer says, because it doesn’t differentiate mild disease from normal sleep.

-Where home testing measures four parameters, in-lab testing measures up to 20, including brain waves, carbon dioxide levels and other more advanced metrics.
+Where home testing measures four parameters, in-lab testing measures up to 20, including brain waves, leg movements, carbon dioxide levels and others.
 The goal is to offer a more precise diagnosis in more complicated cases.

 Many people are nervous about lab tests, but sleep centers try to mimic the home environment as much as possible, with comfortable beds and a hotel-like atmosphere.
-You’re encouraged to bring everything you need for your usual bedtime routine: reading materials, medications, your favorite pillow, even your family members.
+You’re encouraged to bring everything you need for your usual bedtime routine: reading materials, medications, your favorite pillow.